dtcenter/MET/met/docs/Users_Guide/reformat_point.rst

 16. The **-compress level** option indicates the desired level of compression (deflate level) for NetCDF variables.
 The valid level is between 0 and 9.
 The value of “level” will override the default setting of 0 from the configuration file or the environment variable MET_NC_COMPRESS.
 Setting the compression level to 0 will make no compression for the NetCDF output.
 Lower number is for fast compression and higher number is for better compression.

+Only 4 interpolation methods are applied to the field variables; MIN/MAX/MEDIAN/UW_MEAN.
+The GAUSSIAN method is applied to the probability variable only.
+Unlike regrad_data_plane, MAX method is applied to the file variable and Gaussian method to the probability variable with the MAXGAUSS method.
+If the probability variable is not requested, MAXGAUSS method is the same as MAX method.

 For the GOES-16 and GOES-17 data, the computing lat/long is time consuming.
 So the computed coordinate (lat/long) is saved into the NetCDF file to the environment variable MET_TMP_DIR or /tmp if MET_TMP_DIR is not defined.
 The computing lat/long step can be skipped if the coordinate file is given through the environment variable MET_GEOSTATIONARY_DATA.
+The grid mapping to the target grid is saved to MET_TMP_DIR to save the execution time.
+Once this file is created, the MET_GEOSTATIONARY_DATA is ignored.
+The grid mapping file should be deleted manually in order to apply a new MET_GEOSTATIONARY_DATA environment variable or to re-generate the grid mapping file.
 An example of call point2grid to process GOES-16 AOD data is shown below:

 .. code-block:: none